metaplex-foundation/metaplex/README.md

   </a>
 </p>

-Site build with metaplex protocol
+Thugsite made with metaplex protocol

 ## In Depth Developer's Guide